sadsonmk/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The file 9-strcpy.c copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+The file 100-atoi.c is a function that convert a string to an integer.